McGill-DMaS/Kam1n0-Community/README.md

 The Kam1n0 core engine is purely written in Java.
 You need the following dependencies:

-* [Required] The latest x64 8.x JRE/JDK distribution from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+* [Required] The latest x64 11.x JRE/JDK distribution from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-  * Java9 and Java10 are not supported at this moment.
 * [Optional] The latest version of IDA Pro with the [idapython](https://github.com/idapython/src/) plug-in installed.
 The Python plug-in and runtime should have already been installed with IDA Pro.
 Reinstall IDA Pro if necessary.

 Download the ```Kam1n0-Server.msi``` file from our [release page](https://github.com/McGill-DMaS/Kam1n0-Plugin-IDA-Pro/releases).
 Follow the instructions to install the server.
 You will be prompted to select an installation path.
 IDA Pro is optional if the server does not have to deal with any disassembling.
 In other words, the client side  uses the Kam1n0 plugin for IDA Pro.
 It is strongly suggested to have the IDA Pro installed with the Kam1n0 server.
 Kam1n0 server will automatically detect your IDA Pro by looking for the default application that you used to open `.i64` file.